devendrav87/MCP-Network-Engineer/Part 3 Demystified MCP/mcp-basic-part-1.md

 ---

-**About the Author**: A network engineer who's spent too many 2 AM hours in SSH sessions and decided there had to be a better way.
+**About the Author**: A network engineer who's spent too many hours in SSH sessions and decided there had to be a better way.

 **Prerequisites for Part 2**:
 - Basic Python knowledge